sotiristiga/euroleague/README.md

 Player_Name =  The Player that you interest

-Home_Away = To check their stats if he played Home or Away (choices = "H" for home games, "A" for away games, "" for all games )
+Home_Away = To check their stats if they played Home or Away (choices = "H" for home games, "A" for away games, "" for all games )

-Win_Lose = To check their stats if their Team Win or Lose (choices = "W" for win games, "L" for lose games, "" for all results )
+Win_Lose = To check their stats if their Team Wins or Loses (choices = "W" for win games, "L" for lose games, "" for all results )

-Phase =  phase of Euroleague (choises = "Regular Season","Play offs","Final Four", "" for all phases)
+Phase =  phase of Euroleague (choices = "Regular Season","Play offs","Final Four", "" for all phases)

-Season = season that interest (choises = "2019-2020", "2020-2021", "2021-2022", "2022-2023", "2023-2024", "" for all Seasons)
+Season = season of interest (choices = "2019-2020", "2020-2021", "2021-2022", "2022-2023", "2023-2024", "" for all Seasons)

 - compute_stats_teams(dataset_players,category,stat,names,Home_Away,result,Phase,Season)

-I computed the total, average and rating in a stat that I interest for a Team
+I computed the total, average and rating in a stat of interest for a Team

 dataset_players = dataset that I have made for players stats

-category = Which variable want to group_by, choises -> Team
+category = Which variable I want to group_by, choices -> Team

 stat = The stat which I want to compute

-names = Give the column name that depends from stat
+names = Gives the column name that depends on stat

 Home_Away = To check their stats if he played Home or Away (choices = "H" for home games, "A" for away games, "" for all games )

 result = To check their stats if their Team Win or Lose (choices = "W" for win games, "L" for lose games, "" for all results )

-Phase =  phase of Euroleague (choises = "Regular Season","Play offs","Final Four","" for all games)
+Phase =  phase of Euroleague (choices = "Regular Season","Play offs","Final Four","" for all games)

-Season = season that interest (choises = "2019-2020", "2020-2021", "2021-2022", "2022-2023", "2023-2024", "" for all Seasons)
+Season = season that interest (choices = "2019-2020", "2020-2021", "2021-2022", "2022-2023", "2023-2024", "" for all Seasons)

 - head_to_head_teams(dataset_players,Team1,Team2,Season,Phase)